 Experts suggest that adding light music that only has 60 to 80 beats per minute can help people fall asleep better.
 Add a fan or some light music that you can easily sleep to at night to improve your sleep.

 Practice these techniques and see how much difference they make in your sleep cycle.
-Not only will you improve your sleep quality, you'll also see improvements in your daily life.
+Not only will you improve your sleep quality, but you'll also see improvements in your daily life.